MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 For details of events and API handlers in WebView2, see [WebView2 API Reference](../webview2-api-reference.md).

 <!-- ====================================================================== -->
-## Step 2 - Install Visual Studio
+## Step 1 - Install Visual Studio

 Microsoft Visual Studio is required.
 Microsoft Visual Studio Code is not supported for this sample.
+This repo sample is a Visual Studio 2019 project.
+It is currently being tested within Visual Studio 2022.

 1. If Visual Studio (minimum required version) is not already installed with C++ support, in a separate window or tab, see [Install Visual Studio](../how-to/machine-setup.md#install-visual-studio) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section to install Visual Studio with C++ support, and then return to this page and continue the steps below.

-If you want to use Visual Studio 2017, change the project's Platform Toolset in **Project Properties > Configuration properties > General > Platform Toolset**.
+If you want to use Visual Studio 2017, after you open the solution in Visual Studio 2017, change the project's Platform Toolset in **Project Properties > Configuration properties > General > Platform Toolset**.

 To use Visual Studio 2017, you might also need to install a recent Windows SDK on your machine.

 <!-- ====================================================================== -->
-## Step 3 - Install a preview channel of Microsoft Edge
+## Step 2 - Install a preview channel of Microsoft Edge

 Next, make sure a preview channel of Microsoft Edge in installed, on a supported OS.
 Currently we recommend the latest version of the Canary channel.